 The school will retain this information on the children's file.
 The school will only share information about children with adults who have parental responsibility for a child or where a parent has given permission and the school has been supplied with the adult's full details in writing.

 If in any doubt about information sharing, staff should speak to the DSL (or deputy).
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and through existing communication channels (such as through twitter and the weekly school newsletter), offering specific online safety events for parents/carers and highlighting online safety at school events. - Share which filtering and monitoring systems are in place with parents/carers and children. - o Share what you are asking children to do online including which sites they might access.
+We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by:

+- Sharing which filtering and monitoring systems are in place with parents / carers and children. - Providing information on our school website and through existing communication channels (such as through twitter and the weekly school newsletter), offering specific online safety events for parents/carers and highlighting online safety at school events. - Sharing which filtering and monitoring systems are in place with parents/carers and children. - Sharing what you are asking children to do online including which sites they might access.